It's Cool To Cry Workshop

 You can't describe what you're feeling if you don't know the word for it.

-We run a simple exercise at the beginning and end of the presentation, to show people how they can improve their emotional vocabulary and IQ.
+I run a simple exercise at the beginning and end of the presentation, to show people how they can improve their emotional vocabulary and IQ.

 This is about practice, not perfection.